ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab00.md

 # Your first lab in SPIS

-For your first lab, you'll be using the computers in either B230 or B240, the basement of the CSE building.
+For your first lab, you'll be using the computers in B230, a lab in the basement of the CSE building.

 These computer run the Linux operating system, and you'll log into them with your SPIS ACMS account.

-TODO: Fill in details of {{page.num}}
+# Administrative one-time tasks for lab00

+During this lab you will acheive the following administrative one-time steps

+* Learn what your ACMS username/password for SPIS is
+* Access your UCSD email account to get your invitation to Piazza
+* Activate your Piazza account
+* Create an account on github.com using your UCSD email address
+* Ask a mentor to invite you to the UCSD-CSE-SPIS-2016 organization
+* Accept the invitation

+# Learning Goals

+After completing this lab, you should be able to

+* Login to your SPIS ACMS account on the Linux Systems in B230 of the CSE Building
+* Bring up a web browser on those machines
+* Bring up a terminal window to access the "bash shell prompt"
+* Use a few basic Unix commands
+* Create a Github repository under the UCSD-CSE-SPIS-2016 organization, and clone it to your ACMS account
+* Work with the `git add`, `git commit`, `git push` commands
+* Bring up IDLE, the programming environment for Python
+* Create a short Python program and run it
+* Submit that program for testing on Gradescope.com
+* Access the test results to know that your submission was successful.

+# TODO: Insert step by step instructions for the admin steps and learning goals...

-A note about pair programming
+# A note about pair programming

 Throughout SPIS you will be working closely with a partner.
 This is something you will be asked to do repeatedly in your courses at UCSD, as well as in your career.
 At first this might be uncomfortable.
 You might feel like your partner is holding you back, or like you are holding your partner back.
 This is natural--different people work at different speeds, and someone who works a little faster is not "better" or "smarter" than someone who works a little slower.
 Even in the face of these differences, we want you to work together.
 In particular, it is not OK to abandon your partner and simply work on your own.
 If you and your partner both agree, you can do small pieces of the project individually, but you must synch up again regularly, and we discourage this style of work.